Type: Strauss-type double-leaf bascule

 Traffic: 40,000 vehicles/day

 The Burnside Bridge, built in 1926, is located on one of the longest and busiest streets in the Portland area.
 The five-lane Burnside is a direct connection between downtown Portland, Beaverton to the west and Gresham to the east.
 In 2014, about 40,000 vehicles a day used it.
 So did more than 2,000 pedestrians and bicyclists each day.
 In 2019, more than 7,000 people travelled across the bridge each weekday by TriMet bus.

 In addition to its important daily work load, Burnside plays a key role during emergencies.
 Burnside Street and Bridge are designated as an official emergency transportation route.
-The bridge, as part of this "lifeline corridor," is the one non-freeway river crossing designated for use in an emergency.
+The bridge, as part of this regional lifeline, is the one non-freeway river crossing designated for use in an emergency.
 It is the only county bridge to receive a seismic retrofit to reduce damage from an earthquake.